hambuergaer/sat6_client_configuration/README.md

 - Change number of entries per page to >= 100 in Satellite 6 Web-UI: 'Administer -> Settings -> General -> entries_per_page'.
 This number depends on for example how many hostgroups, activation keys etc. are configured in your Satellite environment.

 #Usage:
-You need at least the "-s", "-l" and "-p" option to run the script.
+You need at least the "-s" and "-l" option to run the script.
 ```
 ./sat6-register.py --help